Official AILA Logo | |

 Formerly called | Association of Immigration and Nationality Lawyers |

-TheAmerican Immigration Lawyers Association (AILA), founded on October 14, 1946, is a voluntarybar association of over 15,000 attorneys and law professors who practice and teachimmigration law.[2]
-AILA member attorneys represent U.S. families seeking permanent residence for close family members, as well as U.S. businesses seeking talent from the global marketplace.[citation needed] AILA members also represent foreign students, entertainers, athletes, and asylum seekers, sometimes on a pro bono basis.[citation needed] AILA is a nonpartisan, not-for-profit organization that provides continuing legal education, information, professional services, and expertise through its 38 chapters and over 50 national committees.
-Its national headquarters are inWashington, D.C.[citation needed]
+TheAmerican Immigration Lawyers Association (AILA), founded on October 14, 1946, is a voluntarybar association of more than 15,000 attorneys and law professors who practice and teachimmigration law.[1]
+AILA member attorneys represent U.S. families seekingpermanent residence for close family members, as well as U.S. businesses seeking talent from the global marketplace.[4]
+AILA members also represent foreign students, entertainers, athletes, andasylum seekers, sometimes on apro bono basis.[1]
+AILA is a nonpartisan, not-for-profit organization that providescontinuing legal education, information, professional services, and expertise through its 38 chapters and over 50 national committees.
+Its national headquarters are inWashington, D.C.[4]
+The mission of the AILA is to promote justice and advocate for fair and legal immigration law and policy.
+They also aim to enhance the professional development of lawyers that work with them.

 In 1982, the association established a national headquarters inWashington, D.C., and it was renamed the American Immigration Lawyers Association.[7]

-AILA Publications is the publishing arm of the American Immigration Lawyers Association (AILA) and is the leading publisher of information and analysis serving the practicing immigration lawyer and those in need of immigration law information.
-AILA Publications is the publisher of many notable titles—among them areKurzban's Immigration Law Sourcebook, Immigration Consequences of Criminal Activity, AILA's Asylum Primer, Litigating Immigration Cases in Federal Court, Representing Clients in Immigration Court, and Essentials of Immigration Law.[8]
+AILA Publications is the publishing arm of the American Immigration Lawyers Association.
+It publishes information and analysis serving the practicing immigration lawyer and those in need of immigration law information.
+It is the publisher of notable titles includingKurzban's Immigration Law Sourcebook, Immigration Consequences of Criminal Activity, AILA's Asylum Primer, Litigating Immigration Cases in Federal Court, Representing Clients in Immigration Court, and Essentials of Immigration Law.[9][10][11]

 |---|---|